leafok88/lbbs/README.md

 ==================
 To install LBBS quickly, please do the following steps:

+0) Prerequisite

+   Follow README.md under https://github.com/leafok88/leafok_bbs to initialize the database structure shared by both web version and telnet version.
+It is highly recommended to finish the configuration steps of web version first and make sure those features could work properly.

 1) Extract the source files from a tarball or export from GitHub

    Run the following command to set up the autoconf/automake environment,